rocket-pool/old.docs.rocketpool.net/src/guides/node/starting-rp.md

 ::: tip NOTE
 It can take **days** to fully sync both ETH1 and ETH2 depending on your client selection and your machine's hardware profile.
 **This is expected**.
-As long as the percentage is steadily rising, you are all set.
 Sit back, relax, and wait for both of them to finish.
 :::

+## Next Steps

-Once your nodes are done syncing, move onto the next section for a brief tour of the CLI.
+Once you've imported or recovered your node wallet and your clients are done syncing, follow the next steps in the [Intro to the Command Line Interface](./cli-intro.md) guide.